 - Relocation of air handling units onto rooftop-mounted steel dunnage.

-Upgrades include the following sustainability enhancements:
+Upgrades included the following sustainability enhancements:

 - Addition of daylighting through new windows at the second floor.